 Adv Dip HE Nursing Mental health

 The HUMANE clinic is a private therapy service set up by Matt Ball - AHPRA registered Mental health Nurse, Credentialed mental health nurse and Full Member of Australian Association of Buddhist Counselors and Psychotherapists.
-Matt has over 15 experience years working with individuals and groups in the UK and Australia.
+Matt has 20 years experience working with individuals and groups in the UK and Australia.
 Matt also provides supervision, education and workshops and consultancy for individuals, families and organisations.
-He currently works in private practice, the public health system and as a trainer for Blue Knot Foundation teaching trauma informed practice and the three phased approach to complex trauma.

 Matt's work has been informed by training in psychodynamic, Rogarian person centered, cognitive behavioural and existential therapy, Voice Dialogue and mental health nursing.
 Nursing theories including interpersonal nursing (Peplau) and human to human relationship approach (Travelbee) have provided valuable underpinnings for understanding the human relationship towards personal growth.
 Along side the theoretical approaches, Matt has a long experience of engaging in Buddhist approaches with a range of Buddhist teachers that informs his work.
 He takes inspiration from theorists such as Romme and Escher, Yalom, RD Laing, Loren Mosher, Frankl, Hal and Sidra Stone, Luang Por Sumedho and many others.